cesschneider/MorseParser/README.md

 MorseParser
 ===========

-Reads two input files with Morse-encoded messages (one message per line) based on examples found at http://en.wikipedia.org/wiki/Morse_code and context words for string matching.
+Reads two input files with Morse-encoded messages (one message per line) and context words for string matching.

-Implementation based on American code.
+Implementation based on American code and examples found at http://en.wikipedia.org/wiki/Morse_code